Emergency ascent

 An emergency ascent is an ascent to the surface by a diver in an emergency.
-More specifically, it refers to any of several procedures for reaching the surface in the event of an out-of-air emergency, generally while scuba diving.
+More specifically, it refers to any of several procedures for reaching the surface in the event of an out-of-gas emergency, generally while scuba diving.

-Emergency ascents may be broadly categorised as independent ascents, where the diver is alone and manages the ascent by him/herself, and dependent ascents, where the diver is assisted by another diver, who generally provides breathing gas, but may also provide transportation or other assistance.
+Emergency ascents may be broadly categorised as independent ascents, where the diver is alone and manages the ascent by themself, and dependent ascents, where the diver is assisted by another diver, who generally provides breathing gas, but may also provide transportation or other assistance.
 The extreme case of a dependent ascent is underwater rescue or recovery of an unconscious or unresponsive diver, but this is more usually referred to as diver rescue, and emergency ascent is usually used for cases where the distressed diver is at least partially able to contribute to the management of the ascent.

+There are three basic mechanisms for ascending through the water column: Positive buoyancy, hydrodynamic thrust, and force directed through a static external object.
+Any combination of these can be used.

 An emergency ascent usually implies that the diver initiated the ascent voluntarily, and made the choice of the procedure.
 Ascents that are involuntary or get out of control unintentionally are more accurately classed as accidents.
 An emergency ascent may be made for any one of several reasons, including failure or imminent failure of the breathing gas supply.